Noin-Ula burial site: Wuzhuliu

-Embroidened carpets
+Embroidered carpets

 Among the most important artifacts from Noin-Ula are embroidered portrait images.
 The portraits are not made in the Chinese manner, and are the handiwork of a Central Asian or Scythian artist, or perhaps of a Bactrian or Parthian master in the capital of the Chanyus (who had active diplomatic relations with these Central Asian states).

-It has been claimed that the portraits depict Greco-Bactrians, or are Greek depictions of Scythian soldiers from the Black Sea.
 According to Sergey Yatsenko, the carpets were made by the Yuezhi in Bactria, and were obtained by the Xiongnu through commercial exchange or tributary payment, as the Yuezhi may have remained tributaries of the Xiongnu a long time following their defeat.
 Embroidered carpets were one of the highest prized luxury items for the Xiongnu.

 Anthropology

 The Noin-Ula burials were intensively studied, but because the cemetery was desecrated in antiquity and bodies removed, no craniological, odontological, or genetic studies could be conducted.
 One exception is the odontological study of preserved enamel caps of seven permanent teeth belonging to a young woman.
 The study describes highly diagnostic traits with a very rare combination found in certain ancient and modern populations of the Caspian–Aral region and in the northern Indus–Ganges interfluve.
 A Parthian woolen cloth in the grave indicates that the woman was of northwestern Indian origin associated with the Parthian culture.
 The finds suggest that at the beginning of the Common Era, peoples of Parthian origin were incorporated within Xiongnu society.